EGI-Federation/documentation/content/en/providers/operations-manuals/man01_how_to_publish_site_information.md

 The site BDII needs to be configured to read from every node in the site which publishes information (meaning that it runs a so-called resource BDII).
-In YAIM this is defined with the `BDII_REGIONS` variable, which contains a list of node names which in turn refer to variables called `BDII_NODE_URL` which specify the LDAP URL of each resource BDII.
+In YAIM this is defined with the `BDII_REGIONS` variable, which contains a list of node names which in turn refer to variables called `BDII_<NODE>_URL` which specify the LDAP URL of each resource BDII.

-Some services may have DNS aliases for multiple hosts, but the BDII_REGIONS must contain the real hostnames for each underlying node - the information in the resource BDII is different for each node, so reading it via an alias would produce inconsistent results.
+Some services may have DNS aliases for multiple hosts, but the `BDII_REGIONS` must contain the real hostnames for each underlying node - the information in the resource BDII is different for each node, so reading it via an alias would produce inconsistent results.
 However, it will usually be desirable for the published endpoint URLs to contain the alias rather than the real hostname; that can often be defined with a YAIM variable for the service.
-For the site BDII itself this variable is SITE_BDII_HOST.
+For the site BDII itself this variable is `SITE_BDII_HOST`.
 (If multiple site or top BDIIs are configured identically their content will also be identical, so reading via an alias does not produce any inconsistencies.)